open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ### Key

-The key is an identifier that describes the OTel concern, consisting of either one or two characters.
+The key is an identifier that describes an OTel concern, consisting of either one or two characters.
 Simple examples are `p`, `ts`, or `s1`.

 The key can be formally defined as: